 But if you check your account a few days later, you might notice that you are no longer in that influencer’s radar.
 Congrats!
 You were just tricked by a “Follow/Unfollow” bot.
 The tens of thousands of followers that account had?
 Your account is now one of them.

 If you’re now worried that social media fame is all about trickery and amassing a bunch of fake followers, read on.
-The following do’s and don’ts will help you find a healthy balance between slow-but-steady organic channel growth and natural-looking, accelerated social automation.
+The following digital marketing do’s and don’ts will help you find a healthy balance between slow-but-steady organic channel growth and natural-looking, accelerated social automation.

 INSTAGRAM AUTOMATION DON’TS:

 - DON’T be too quick to embrace bots of any kind.
 Most bot services are in violation of Instagram’s policies for API usage, and are thus increasingly getting blocked by Instagram.
 It is entirely possible for your own brand account to get shut down by Instagram if they decide you are posting in an unnatural way.
 Using a social automation management company is a much safer approach.

 - DON’T ever buy followers.
 Most such followers are fake, bot accounts.

 - DON’T use the spammy #followforfollow or #likeforlike hashtags, and don’t use the Follow/Unfollow bot campaigns I described earlier.
 Similarly, don’t use a bot campaign to post comments for you; such automated comments are often silly emojis and generic comments (e.g. “I need to show this to be colleagues!”) that may end up sounding fakey or even deeply inappropriate if posted someone’s personal photo.
 Stick with “like campaigns” only.
 The people whose posts get liked by your bot will check out your profile out of curiosity, and you’ll passively get new follows from a few of them each week.